kshlm/kshlm.in/content/post/fosdem16.md

 This was the first time a Gluster stand was put up in a conference as large as FOSDEM, and we didn't come prepared fully.
 We had goodies (stickers, pens, lanyards) to give away.
 But as we didn't have any brochures, posters or other sorts of information displays, we didn't get much traction initially.
 We did have existing users of Gluster stop by and talk.
 Much of the responses I got were happy.

-In the afternoon, I created a single page slide with an overview of GlusterFS[^n], put it full-screen on my laptop and turned it towards the visitors.
+In the afternoon, I created a single page slide with an overview of GlusterFS [^1], put it full-screen on my laptop and turned it towards the visitors.
 But I'd forgotten to disable the screen auto-off power saving setting, and so I sat for an hour wondering why no one was looking at the screen.
 After I'd realized this and fixed it, the stand got more interest.
 New visitors drawn in by the overview graphic, who hadn't used GlusterFS before, promised to give GlusterFS as spin.

 At nearly the same time, Neils was giving a talk on the [Gluster roadmap](https://fosdem.org/2016/schedule/event/gluster_roadmap/).
 We had more interest after this, and got a lot of queries on our new features, in particular arbiter and sharding.
 We had somewhat of a steady stream of visitors to the stand, till the end of the day.
 The first day closed at around 6.30PM.

 The second day started well.
 We had Neils available at the stand for a longer time, as I spent some time at the Go devroom (more on this later).
-Neils' presentation[^n] from the previous day was put on loop on Humble's laptop, and we were set.
+Neils' presentation [^2] from the previous day was put on loop on Humble's laptop, and we were set.
 Kaleb([@kalebkuechle](https://twitter.com/kalebkuechle)) dropped in as well.
 The crowd was less on the second day, and the day wound down early at around 5PM.
 The teams manning the [oVirt](https://www.ovirt.org) and [Foreman](http://theforeman.org) stand located beside the Gluster stand, we very helpful in getting the location cleaned up.

 ### My notes, observations
 The list below isn't ordered in any particular way, so please excuse me.